 - Articulate and refine a focused and manageable question, problem, or challenge that may contribute to the field.

-- Clearly communicate the results of a the project through publishing, presenting or performing, consistently employing conventions appropriate to the audience and context.
+- Clearly communicate the results of the project through publishing, presenting or performing, consistently employing conventions appropriate to the audience and context.

 - In consultation with a faculty mentor, design a project that has the potential to make contributions to knowledge, appropriately adapt research or design strategies as the project progresses, and complete the project.